MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationcore/nn-uiautomationcore-igridprovider.md

-		The <b>IGridProvider</b> interface exposes methods and properties to support UI Automation client access to controls that act as containers for a collection of child elements.
-The children of this element must implement <a href="https://msdn.microsoft.com/334a10f1-8bfc-4935-9eee-6176a3e8a4f1">IGridItemProvider</a>
+The <b>IGridProvider</b> interface exposes methods and properties to support UI Automation client access to controls
-		and be organized in a two-dimensional logical coordinate system that can be traversed (that is, a UI Automation client can move to adjacent controls) by using the keyboard.
+		that act as containers for a collection of child elements.
+The children of this element must implement <a href="https://msdn.microsoft.com/334a10f1-8bfc-4935-9eee-6176a3e8a4f1">IGridItemProvider</a>and be organized in a two-dimensional logical coordinate system that can be traversed (that is, a UI Automation client can move to adjacent controls) by using the keyboard.

 Implemented on a UI Automation provider that must support